ritujayadav/kiosk/README.md

 ---

-## Contributions
+## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-Contributions are welcome!
+Feel free to contribute to this project by forking the repository and submitting a pull request.
+Any improvements or bug fixes are welcome!

 ---